CS5500-24Fall-Group5/cs5500-base/MVP-PRESENTATION.md

 - Role in Presentation: I was responsible for introducing the main features and guiding the demo.
 - Reflections: I noticed that we could have managed our time better to cover all the key points without rushing.
 - Future Improvements: I plan to rehearse more thoroughly and gather feedback beforehand to ensure a smooth delivery.

+## `Huijia Wang`

+### Demo Improvements

+- The current demo did not fully reflect the functionality and core value of the product.
+- We will further discuss and enhance it by demonstrating the key features more clearly and aligning them with the product’s intended purpose.

+### Personal Involvement

+- Role in Presentation: I was responsible for providing an overview of the demo, outlining the next steps, and delivering the conclusion.
+- Reflections: The overview could have been more engaging, and the next steps clearer.
+- Future Focus : I’ll rehearse more to ensure my delivery is smooth and connects well with the rest of the presentation.